Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Methodology

-To train a consistency model $f_\theta$ that achieves this property, a naive adaptation of the vanilla consistency loss would be to minimize the distance between two noisy signals from the same trajectory similar to Eq.~\ref{standard-cm}.
-However, this standard consistency objective is indirect; it only enforces relative consistency between outputs.
-In decoding tasks, the ground truth $\mathbf{x}_0$ is known during training, and consistency models are optimized to decode the clean codeword.
-We leverage this property by proposing the Error Correction Consistency Flow Loss (EC-CM), which minimizes the distance of each estimation to the ground truth $\mathbf{x}_0$:{
+A naive application of the standard consistency training objective (Eq.~\ref{standard-cm}) is insufficient, as it only enforces relative consistency by minimizing $d(f_\theta(\mathbf{x}_{t},t), f_\theta(\mathbf{x}_{r},r))$.
+This is an indirect and inefficient objection for ECC task, where the ground truth $\mathbf{x}_0$ is known during training.
+We therefore introduce the Error Correction Consistency Loss (EC-CM), which directly enforces our proposed property by minimizing the distance between each predicted outcome and the true codeword $\mathbf{x}_0$:

+In the ECC domain, we use Binary Cross Entropy (BCE) for the distance measure $d(\cdot, \cdot)$.
+Our Proposition~\ref{prop} theoretically demonstrates that our optimization objective, $\mathcal{L}_{\text{EC-CM}}$, also serves as an upper bound on the standard consistency loss measured by Total Variation distance.
+This confirms that our more direct approach inherently enforces self-consistency.